Skinhead: Music

 American Oi! began in the 1980s, with bands such as U.S. Chaos, The Press, Iron Cross, The Bruisers and Anti-Heros.
 American skinheads created a link between their subculture and hardcore punk music, with bands such as Warzone, Agnostic Front, and Cro-Mags.
 The Oi! style has also spread to other parts of the world, and remains popular with many skinheads.
 Many later Oi! bands have combined influences from early American hardcore and 1970s British streetpunk.

 Among some skinheads, heavy metal is popular.
-Bands such as the Canadian act Blasphemy, whose guitarist is black, has been known to popularise and merchandise the phrase "black metal skinheads".
+Bands such as the Canadian act Blasphemy, whose guitarist is Black, has been known to popularise and merchandise the phrase "black metal skinheads".
 As the group's vocalist recounts, "a lot of black metal skinheads from the other side of Canada" would join in on the British Columbian black metal underground.
 "I remember one guy... who had 'Black Metal Skins' tattooed on his forehead.
 We didn't hang out with white power skinheads, but there were some Oi skinheads who wanted to hang out with us."
 National Socialist black metal has an audience among white power skinheads.
-There was a record label called "Satanic Skinhead Propaganda" that was known to specialize in neo-Nazi black metal and death metal bands.
 Black metal pioneer and right-wing extremist Varg Vikernes was known to adopt a skinhead look and wear a belt with the SS insignia while serving time in prison for the arson of several stave churches and the murder of Øystein Aarseth.

 Although many white power skinheads listened to Oi! music, they developed a separate genre more in line with their politics: Rock Against Communism (RAC).
 The most notable RAC band was Skrewdriver, which started out as a non-political punk band but evolved into a neo-Nazi band after the first lineup broke up and a new lineup was formed.
 RAC started out musically similar to Oi! and punk, but has since adopted elements from other genres.
 White power music that draws inspiration from hardcore punk is sometimes called hatecore.